Executive Summary – Introduction

 “Four more years.” @BarackObama’s Twitter picture sent on the day after the U.S. presidential election has become one of the most popular tweets ever, retweeted 806,066 times.
 However since then, the engagement on the account has been in decline.
 U.S. President @BarackObama might be the most followed world leader, but how influential is he really?

-The @BarackObama account is a campaign account, which is not followed by the @WhiteHouse and squarely geared towards an American audience, almost never tweeting about foreign affairs.
+The @BarackObama account is a campaign account and is squarely geared towards an American audience, almost never tweeting about foreign affairs.

-Despite the account’s massive following, the @BarackObama tweets are on average only retweeted 1,442 times.
-By this standard, Pope Francis @Pontifex is by far the most influential tweep with more than 10,000 retweets for every tweet he sends on his Spanish account and 6,462 retweets on average on his English account.
-Venezuela’s President @NicolasMadurois in second position, receiving on average 2,065 retweets per tweet on his Spanish account.
+Despite the account’s massive following, @BarackObama tweets are on average ‘only’ retweeted 1,210 times.
+By this standard, Pope Francis @Pontifex is by far the most influential tweep with 9,929 retweets for every tweet he sends on his Spanish account and 7,527 retweets on average on his English account.
+Saudi Arabia’s @KingSalman is in second position, averaging 4,419 retweets per tweet, largely helped by his tweet sent on the day of his accession to the throne which was retweeted more than 360,000 times.
+Venezuela’s President @NicolasMaduro is in third place, receiving a phenomenal 3,198 retweets per tweet on average, strangely his tweets are favourited ten times less.

-Eight world leaders have seen some of their tweets retweeted more than 24,000 times, reflecting major announcements and historic events, such as @NarendraModi’s election tweet: “India has won!
+Fifteen world leaders have seen some of their tweets retweeted more than 20,000 times, reflecting major announcements and historic events, such as @NarendraModi’s election tweet: “India has won!
 The conquest of India.
-Good days are ahead”, Malaysian prime minister’s tweet about the loss of Malaysia Airlines flight MH370: “With deep sadness and regret I must inform you that, according to this new data, flight #MH370 ended in the southern Indian Ocean,” the abdication tweet of the King of Spain and the more trivial Sochi Olympics bet between Canada’s Stephen Harper and Barack Obama: “Like I said, #teamusa is good but #wearewinter. @BarackObama, I look forward to my two cases of beer. #CANvsUSA #Sochi2014.”
+Good days are ahead”, Queen Elizabeth’s first personal tweet opening an exhibition at the Science Museum and Malaysian prime minister’s tweet about the loss of Malaysia Airlines flight MH370: “With deep sadness and regret I must inform you that, according to this new data, flight #MH370 ended in the southern Indian Ocean,” the abdication tweet of the King of Spain and the more trivial Sochi Olympics bet between Canada’s Stephen Harper and Barack Obama: “Like I said, #teamusa is good but #wearewinter. @BarackObama, I look forward to my two cases of beer. #CANvsUSA #Sochi2014.”
+Here is a collection of the most retweeted tweets of world leaders.

 Creating Mutual Connections

-Since our last study in July 2013, foreign ministers and their institutions have intensified their efforts to create mutual connections on Twitter.
-French Foreign Minister @LaurentFabius has become the best connected foreign minister, mutually connected with 91 other peers and world leaders.
-The EU External Action Service (@eu_eeas) is second, followed by Swedish Foreign Minister @CarlBildt with 71 and 68 mutual connections respectively.
+Since our last study in June 2014, foreign ministers and their institutions have intensified their efforts to create mutual connections on Twitter.
+French Foreign Minister @LaurentFabius is the best connected foreign minister, mutually connected with 100 peers and world leaders.
+The Russian Foreign Ministry has made a conscious effort to connect with peers on their English-language account @MFA_Russia and is in second place, mutually following 93 other foreign ministries and world leaders.
+The French Foreign Ministry (@FranceDiplo) is third, closely followed by the EU External Action Service (@eu_eeas) with 90 and 89 mutual connections respectively. @LithuaniaMFA and @NorwayMFA occupy the fifth place with 86 mutual connections each.

-Being mutually connected on Twitter allows these leaders to direct message each other and to have private conversations.
-A number of foreign offices have used this channel to reach out to peers and other influencers to set the record straight or to coordinate their digital outreach.
+Being mutually connected on Twitter is not only a courteous gesture, but also allows these leaders to direct message each other and to have private conversations on Twitter, a feature which can also be turned on by default.
+A number of foreign offices have used this channel to reach out to peers and other influencers to set the record straight or to coordinate their digital campaigns.

 Virtual Diplomatic Network

-Europe’s leading foreign ministers and foreign ministries are all following each other and have created what can be termed a virtual diplomatic network on Twitter.
+By following each other Europe’s leading foreign ministers and foreign ministries have created what can best be described as a virtual diplomatic network on Twitter.

-The Swedish Foreign Ministry has been leading efforts to promote #DigitalDiplomacy.
+The Swedish Foreign Ministry under former Foreign Minister @CarlBildt has been spearheading efforts to promote #DigitalDiplomacy.
 In January 2014 the Swedish Foreign Ministry invited 30 digital diplomats from around the world to the Stockholm Initiative for Digital Diplomacy (#SIDD).
 The initial meeting in Stockholm has given birth to a loose diplomatic network of social media practitioners who are exchanging ideas on how to develop the use of digital tools beyond social media and coordinating digital campaigns beyond their own diplomatic network.

 Are they tweeting themselves?

-Finnish Prime Minister designate, @AlexStubb, who is known for sharing his athletic exploits on Twitter and his penchant for selfies, even co-authored an e-book in Finnish about what to do on Twitter and some of his tweets were even put to music.
+Outgoing Finnish Prime Minister Alex Stubb who once stated in his Twitter profile: “What you tweet is what you get” often shares his athletic exploits and selfies on Twitter.
+He even co-authored an e-book in Finnish about what to do on Twitter and some of his tweets were even put to music.

 Tweeting personally and in a language that is not your own, can put world leaders at risk of a faux pas, as Belgian Foreign Minister Didier Reynders can testify after his first tweet in English read: “i’m coming on twitter”.